Free temporary Belgium phone number to receive SMS online (+32)

 › The code is not coming through.
 What now?

-› Can others read the messages sent to a shared line?
+› Can others read the messages sent to a shared number?

 › Will these numbers work for WhatsApp or Telegram?